Oswaldo Cruz: Later work

 Among the international scientific community, his prestige was already uncontested.
 In 1907, on occasion of the 14th International Congress on Hygiene and Demography in Berlin, Cruz was awarded with the gold medal in recognition of the sanitation of Rio de Janeiro.
 In 1909, he retired from the position as director general for Public Health, dedicating himself exclusively to the Manguinhos Institute, which has been named after him.
 From the institute he organized important scientific expeditions, which allowed a better knowledge about the health and life conditions in the interior of the country and contributed to the colonization of regions.
 Cruz eradicated urban yellow fever in the state of Pará.
 His sanitation campaign in the state of Amazonas allowed the completion of construction of the Madeira-Mamoré railroad, which had been interrupted due to the great number of deaths from malaria and yellow fever among the workers.

 In 1913, Cruz was elected a member of the Brazilian Academy of Arts and Letters.
 In 1915, due to health problems, he resigned from the directorship of the Oswaldo Cruz Institute and moved to Petrópolis, a small city in the mountains near Rio.
 On August 18, 1916, he was elected mayor of that city and outlined an extensive urbanization project he would not see implemented.

 Death and legacy

 In the morning of February 11, 1917, at 44 years of age, he died of kidney failure in Petrópolis, Rio de Janeiro state.

-As a consequence of the short, fruitful life of Dr. Oswaldo Cruz, an extremely important scientific and health institution was born, which marked the beginning of experimental medicine in Brazil in many areas.
+As a consequence of the short, fruitful life of Oswaldo Cruz, an extremely important scientific and health institution was born, which marked the beginning of experimental medicine in Brazil in many areas.
 To this day it exerts a strong influence on Brazilian science, technology and public health.

+In Brazil, several neighborhoods, schools, and public institutions are named after him.
+Some examples are the neighborhood of Oswaldo Cruz, Rio de Janeiro, the Rodovia Oswaldo Cruz in São Paulo, and the aforementioned health institute Oswaldo Cruz Foundation.